 A list containing the names of the authorized roles.
 When this list is empty, its meaning depends on the value of the emptyRoleSemantic.
 The role name "\" has no special meaning when included in the list of allowed roles.
-The default value for this element in an empty list.
+When the special role name "\\" appears in rolesAllowed, it indicates that user authentication, independent of role, is required and sufficient.
+The default value for this element is an empty list.